kimboslice99/chat/README.md

 ]
 ```

-A couple of powershell scripts have been provided to make things easier.
+A couple of powershell and bash scripts have been provided to make things easier.
 Currently just metered and CF.